miknab/EuclidEmulator/README.md

 REMARK: If you don't have root acces on the machine you want to build this software on, we recommend to install this software inside a virtual environment (see documentation/wiki for more info).

 ### Usage
 Now you are ready to use the software.
-In a python2.7 script or in a jupyter notebook (with a python2 kernel) you can import the package via <br/>
+In a python script or in a jupyter notebook (with a python2 kernel) you can import the package via <br/>
 ```python
    import e2py
 ```